ffevotte/isend-mode.el/README.md

   - `isend--ipython-cpaste` : insert the text within a `%cpaste` command (an `iPython` processes is supposed to be running in the associated buffer).

+- `isend-mark-defun`: a function that will mark the current "defun" to be sent by `isend-send-defun`.

+  Possible values include:

+  - `mark-defun` (default): works for LISP-like languages
+  - `isend--python-mark-defun`: marks the current top-level block in a python buffer

 ### Setup helpers